drybro/vue-form/README.md

 * Part 4 covers the Meter and Progress tags.
 Buttons are given custom events using setTimeout that interact with a progress tag.
 The reset button behaviour is looked at and what to watch for when using it with the Vue framework.

 * Part 5 covers the Input type=file tag and Form Submission using a Node.js echo server.
 It explores 'get' submissions and 'post' submissions using 'application/x-www-form-urlencoded', 'multipart/form-data', and 'text/plain' encoding.
 The FormData object collects name-value data.
-The Fetch API is used by Vue to send data and handle responses.
+Vue uses the Fetch API to send data and handle responses.

+* Part 6 covers form validation.
+It uses HTML validation to prevent errors from being submitted to a PHP validating echo server.
+CSS provides user guidance on how to fill out forms.
+Input type dateTime depreciated.
+Submit 'application/x-www-form-urlencoded' using the Fetch API.

 ---